How can we effectively use the underlying knowledge base of our field to ground our work?

 - Avoiding malpractice in HRD: Five imperatives for HRD professionals in organizations.
 (2007) HRD Review 6(9). (publisher’s website / Avoiding Malpractice pre-publication version) – This is a call to action for learning and development professionals to practice conscious competence, consistently ask for evidence and theoretical base for suggested solutions, proactively and deeply research your company’s strategic HRD issues, partner with researchers to learn more about your strategic issues and stay current in the field.

-Advances in Developing Human Resources is the practitioner-oriented publication of the Academy of Human Resource Development, and there have been two editions of the journal specifically on scholarly practice.
+Advances in Developing Human Resources is the practitioner-oriented publication of the Academy of Human Resource Development, and there have been three editions of the journal specifically on scholarly practice.
 Each issue contains multiple articles of scholarly practice in HRD.
 Recommended!

 - Integrating Research and Practice (August 2017 issue).
 Advances in Developing Human Resources 19(3).
-Edited by
+Edited by Jia Wang (publisher website)

 - Bridging the Gap: Scholar-practitioners in Human Resource Development (August 2009 issue).
 Advances in Developing Human Resources 11(4).
 Edited by Darren C. Short, Martin B. Kormanik and Wendy E.A.
 Ruona (publisher website)

 // A process for evidence-based decision making

 Senior academics in management studies have long worked to teach leaders in their programs how to effectively make evidence-based decisions.
 Their work has emerged into a six-step process: ask, acquire, appraise, aggregate, apply, and assess.
 Their model also encourages leaders to draw from four sources in their search for evidence, each with a different angle on the issue at hand: scientific literature, professional expertise, internal data, and stakeholders.